 These panels need to be matched with a suitable holder, a small one for tight access pipes and a larger one for more easily accessed pipe.
 The larger the sandpaper panel the quicker you will able to sand down the lips.

 Whichever method you choose to adopt will depend on your situation, you will need to consider the cost compared to efficiency combined with convenience.
-If you would like any further information please contact NO-DIG DEPOT for friendly advice and great pricing.
+If you would like any further information please Contact us for friendly advice and great pricing.